BUDGET$600.0K

 Profitability & Verdict

 Analyzing the multiplier effect and market sentiment, 23:59 navigated the competitive landscape with an audience reception score of 4.8/10.
 When weighing the production costs against the global returns, 23:59 is effectively categorized as a Hit.
-It delivers a respectable return, ensuring confidence in future projects of similar scale.
+This performance validates the commercial viability of the genre and the star power involved.

 Comparables